-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of regulatory principles, such as those governed by the Prudential Regulatory Authority and the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006, UK tax legislation, and Prudential Regulation Authority's regulations applicable to insurance companies.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manipulate revenues, claims and/or expenditures of the company, and management bias in accounting estimates and judgemental areas of the financial statements such as the reserving methodology and subjectivity in key reserving assumptions.
 Audit procedures performed by the engagement team included:

-- Discussions with the Audit and Risk Committee, management, internal audit, and senior management involved in the Risk and Compliance functions, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Assessment of matters reported on the company's whistleblowing register and the results of management's investigation of such matters; - Reading key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority in relation to compliance with laws and regulations; - Reading relevant board meeting and Audit and Risk Committee meeting minutes;

-- Reading the company's internal audit reports, compliance reports in so far as they related to non-compliance with laws and regulations and fraud; - Testing the valuation of the outstanding claims reserve as described in the related key audit matter below; - Identifying and testing journal entries with unusual characteristics, such as journals with unusual account combinations, journals posted on behalf of senior management, and journals that appear to be inappropriately duplicated or reversed; and - Tests which incorporated elements of unpredictability.
+- Discussions with the Audit and Risk Committee, management, internal audit, and senior management involved in the Risk and Compliance functions, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Assessment of matters reported on the company's whistleblowing register and the results of management's investigation of such matters; - Inspecting key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority in relation to compliance with laws and regulations; - Reviewing Board meeting and Audit and Risk Committee meeting minutes; - Reviewing the company's internal audit reports, compliance reports in so far as they related to non-compliance with laws and regulations and fraud; - Testing the valuation of the outstanding claims reserve as described in the related key audit matter below; - Identifying and testing journal entries with unusual characteristics, such as journals with unusual account combinations, journals posted on behalf of senior management, and journals that appear to be inappropriately duplicated or reversed; and. - Tests which incorporated elements of unpredictability.

-There are inherent limitations in the audit procedures described above and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.
+There are inherent limitations in the audit procedures described above.
+We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.